Zoe C and I land at the Mesa airport, blessedly skipping the Phoenix Sky Harbor monstrosity. We’re loaded up in the Tahoe.

 A sweet kiss from Natalie, “We left early, did we interrupt your time alone with Elle?”

-She smiles, “I’d say we spent the whole time playing in bed, but we didn’t.
+She smiles, “I’d say we spent the whole time playing, but we didn’t.
 We worked, the kids did their thing, or things.
 Mac and I went shopping.
 We had the barbeque shrimp, amazing as always.
 Elle and I took a couple of turns around the property today to work off the calorie blast.”

 Zelda thumps up, rises and puts her mega-paws on my chest for me to scratch her ears, Zoe C got Cilia, who nearly knocked her over in a burst of enthusiasm.

 Zoe C, “Hey big girl, you take care of everyone?
 Where’s Burma?”